 For weld tracking, a very unique method is utilized.
 A linear phased array probe (0 degree) is used to perform a dimensional scan of the weld area, and will center the on the deviation in wall thickness (created by the ID scarfing tool during the welding process), thus producing an extremely accurate and precise inspection.
 In addition to weld tracking, this particular probe will also inspect the heat-affected-zone for laminar defects.

-Dura-Bond Pipe, is pleased to announce that we have received our API 5L Certificate to manufacture HFW Pipe in diameters from 8 5/8” through 20” in lengths up to 80’ long.
+Dura-Bond Pipe, is pleased to announce that we have received our API 5L Monogram License to manufacture HFW Pipe in diameters from 8-5/8” to 20” in lengths up to 80’ long.
 Dura-Bond acquired the idled assets from United States Steel in late 2016 and is fully operational after a one year effort to bring the mill back up and earn our license.
-Building on our reputation for quality large OD LSAW pipe that we produce in Steelton, PA in diameters from 24” through 42”, the McKeesport HFW mill will now allow us to offer our customers a wider range of sizes and provide a steady supply of pipe for our new FBE plant in Duquesne, PA.
+Building on our reputation for quality large OD DSAW pipe that we produce in Steelton, PA in diameters from 24” to 42”, the McKeesport HFW mill will now allow us to offer our customers a wider range of sizes and provide a steady supply of pipe for our new FBE plant in Duquesne, PA.

 For the past year Dura-Bond has been manufacturing and coating 30-36″ and 42″ Pipe for ACP.
 These wonderful drone photographs show the enormity and scale of this project and the monumental benefit of jobs created both past and present.
 We at Dura-Bond Pipe are proud and excited to see the hours of continued employee and management effort put forth on display.